AlphaSlayer1964/kemono-dl/README.md

 `--from-file FILE`
 Reads in a file with urls separated by new lines.
 Lines starting with # will not be read in.
 `--kemono-fav-users SERVICE`
-Downloads favorite users from kemono.party of specified type or types separated by a comma.
+Downloads favorite users from kemono.party/su of specified type or types separated by a comma.
 Types include: all, patreon, fanbox, gumroad, subscribestar, dlsite, fantia.
 Your cookie file must have been gotten while logged in to work.
 `--coomer-fav-users SERVICE`
-Downloads favorite users from coomer.party of specified type or types separated by a comma.
+Downloads favorite users from coomer.party/su of specified type or types separated by a comma.
 Types include: all, onlyfans.
 Your cookie file must have been gotten while logged in to work.
 `--kemono-fav-posts`
-Downloads favorite posts from kemono.party.
+Downloads favorite posts from kemono.party/su.
 Your cookie file must have been gotten while logged in to work.
 `--coomer-fav-posts`
-Downloads favorite posts from coomer.party.
+Downloads favorite posts from coomer.party/su.
 Your cookie file must have been gotten while logged in to work.

 ## What files to download